 Our level of self-efficacy, or belief in our own ability to achieve a goal, also plays a role.
 Research has found that people with a growth mindset in regard to their own self-control and a high level of self-efficacy are more successful in sticking with their New Year’s resolutions and permanently changing their behavior.

 5 tips for creating financial (or any) New Year’s resolutions

 Okay, so now we know winning at New Year’s resolutions boils down to our mindset about our own abilities.
 But not all resolutions are created equal.
-Some are more difficult to achieve than others, so it’s important to think about these things when you’re making your financial resolutions for 2020:
+Some are more difficult to achieve than others, so it’s important to think about these things when you’re making your financial resolutions for the new year:

 That resolution to become a millionaire by the end of the year is admirable, but is it really attainable?
 Breaking down your resolution into bite-sized chunks will make it way easier to accomplish.

 Say you want to stop eating out and start cooking more.
 Start with a resolution to cut out restaurants just during the week.
 That lets you save money Monday through Friday, while still giving yourself some breathing room on Saturday and Sunday if those Olive Garden breadsticks become too tempting.